jasonnovichRunAI/docs/docs/Researcher/user-interface/trainings.md

 Training details are displayed using the *Show details* action.
 The details available per training job include;

-* **Event hostory**&mdash;a graph of the job's status over time along with a list of events found in the log.
+* **Event history**&mdash;a graph of the job's status over time along with a list of events found in the log.
 * **Metrics**&mdash;a graph of available metrics for the job.
 Use the drop down select a date and a time slice.
 Metrics include:

     * GPU utilization